AlfieStanley/IaC/README.md

 ## Tools for Infrastructure as Code

+### Terraform

+Terraform is an open-source tool from HashiCorp that supports multiple cloud providers.
+It uses declarative syntax to define infrastructure as code and can manage complex infrastructures with ease.

+### PowerShell

+PowerShell is a powerful scripting language from Microsoft that allows you to manage and automate cloud resources.
+It provides rich integration with Azure, enabling you to create, configure, and manage a wide range of Azure services.

+### AWS CloudFormation

+AWS CloudFormation is Amazon's native IaC service.
+It uses JSON or YAML templates to define AWS resources and automates resource provisioning and management.

+### Google Cloud Deployment Manager

+Google Cloud Deployment Manager allows you to define, deploy, and manage Google Cloud resources using configuration files written in YAML or Python.

+### Ansible

+Ansible is an automation tool that supports IaC through its infrastructure provisioning features.
+It uses playbooks to define configurations and can manage various cloud providers.

+##

 This repository will house workable scripts from various toold to allow the creation of Azure resources.